9Quid/WindowsServer2022-Lab/07-IIS-and-Print-Services-Configuration/README.md

 ## Introduction

+In this lab, I expanded the server's capabilities by configuring three key roles:
+1.  **Internet Information Services (IIS):** To host a simple internal website.
+2.  **Print Services:** To manage and share network printers centrally.
+3.  **Active Directory Certificate Services (AD CS):** To act as an internal Certificate Authority (CA) for issuing SSL/TLS certificates, securing the IIS website.

 IIS stands for Internet Information Services and it is a Microsoft's web server platform in windows server that allows for hosting of websites, web applications and other services like file/web sharing, web apps, internal portals.
 It also supports `HTTP(80)`, `HTTPS(443)`, `FTP(20/21)`, `SMTP(25)`.
 It is important because it intergrates with Active Directory for authentication which allows only authorized personnel access to resources.

 Print Services in Active directory enables windows server to act as a centralized print server.
 This allows administrators to manage printers and print tasks more efficiently.